example42/Example42-tutorials/slides/advanced/20_PuppetArchitectures.md

   Server stores clients public certificates and in **$vardir/ssl/ca** (/var/lib/puppet/ssl/ca).
 DO NOT remove this directory.

-# Anatomy of a Puppet Run
+# Anatomy of a Puppet Run - Part 1: Catalog compilation

   Execute Puppet on the client

     Client shell # puppet agent -t

-  If pluginsync = true (default from Puppet 3.0) the client retrieves all extra plugins (facts, types and providers) from the server
+  If pluginsync = true (default from Puppet 3.0) the client retrieves all extra plugins (facts, types and providers) present in modules on the server's $modulepath

     Client output # Info: Retrieving plugin